ourabigdev/Ayur/README.md

 ## Contributions

-Amlil is open to contributions.
+Ayur is open to contributions.
 Feel free to fork the repository, submit issues, or open pull requests.
 Contributions can include bug fixes, feature enhancements, or documentation improvements.

 ---

 ## License

-Amlil is released under the MIT License, which allows you to freely use, modify, and distribute the framework.
-See the [LICENSE](https://github.com/ourabigdev/Amlil/blob/master/LICENSE) file for more details.
+Ayur is released under the MIT License, which allows you to freely use, modify, and distribute the framework.
+See the [LICENSE](https://github.com/ourabigdev/Ayur/blob/master/LICENSE) file for more details.

 ## Developer
-Amlil is developed and maintained by ourabigdev(hatim).
+Ayur is developed and maintained by ourabigdev(hatim).